margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Attitude on Life ##
 I have sounded and attacked like President Donald Trump in some ways.
 Donald Trump supports people with valid points.
-Concerns over infrastructure, agriculture, and preserving what's best in the Republic are valid.
+Concerns over infrastructure, technology, agriculture, and preserving what's best in the Republic are valid.
 I have met President Barack Obama.
 The purpose of life is to transform.
 All of humanity is transforming at once.
 I aspire to sound, and be thoughtful, and secure like Present Barack Obama, who I have met.
 I am interested in party switching, and the progress in The United States of America.